Crk24-ctrl/Crk24-ctrl/README.md

 ---

-⭐ _"Engineering is not just about building systems — it’s about improving lives."_
+⭐ _"Engineering is not just about building systems, it’s about improving lives."_